 Our kids grew comfortable being themselves when they had a regular dose of what it’s like being different.

 Walking past schoolyards, swaths of uniformed kids ran toward us behind their wire fences, yelling at us: muzungu, muzungu and giggling fiercely, unaware that laugh transcends language.
-My kids didn’t enjoy it, but I stopped, let them greet us by shaking hands, and allowing them to touch my skin, occasionally singing ‘Jesus Loves the Little Children, all the children of the world, red and yellow, black and white, they are precious in His sight’, even grown-up kids like me.
+Unaware that my kids didn’t enjoy it, but still I stopped, let them greet us by shaking hands, and allowed them to touch my skin as they tried to rub off the white.
+I occasionally sang ‘Jesus Loves the Little Children, all the children of the world, red and yellow, black and white, they are precious in His sight’, even grown-up kids like me.